CyclingBits/llm-secret-scanner/core/src/main/resources/system_prompt.md

 For each identified issue, provide the following information in JSON format with this exact field order:
 - "lineNumber": (integer) exact line number where the secret was found
-- "issueType": (string) one of the 7 types listed above
 - "secretValue": (string) the extracted secret value only - NO surrounding code, variable names, or syntax

 Example response:
 [
   {
     "lineNumber": 12,
-    "issueType": "API Key",
     "secretValue": "sk_live_abc123def456"
   },
   {
     "lineNumber": 15,
-    "issueType": "Password",
     "secretValue": "mySecretPassword123"
   }
 ]